-Strategic pillar 2: Strengthening the quality of urban governance at all levels, promoting community engagement with decision making processes, local-led advocacy in order to achieve citywide effective policy impact
+• Strategic pillar 2: Strengthening the quality of urban governance, promoting community engagement, localled advocacy in order to achieve citywide effective policy impact

 The complex urban governance environment is one of the greatest dilemmas facing NGOs seeking to address the larger societal issues associated with urban poverty.
 This arena incorporates formal governance structures of government, civil society and private-sector activities, as well as the informal governance dynamics of power, decision-making, networks and relationships.
 Both formal and informal governance components can either facilitate NGOs to function in an urban context or create challenges and resistance to their programme implementation.